top of page

 Lesson 2

-What Goodness Can We Notice About Our Classroom Writing Prompt
+What Goodness Can We Notice About Our Class

 Supplies needed: Journal or paper and writing utensils

 Although you can jump right into this lesson by instructing the students to consider the following writing prompts and write their opinions independently, there is a real advantage to small group conversation as part of this lesson.
-If time allows, first place students in small groups to discuss the following questions:
+If time allows first place students in small groups or with a partner to discuss the following questions:

-• What does it feel like in our classroom?
+• What does it feel like in our class?

 • Are you proud to be in our class?

-• When you need help who in our classroom will help you?
+• When you need help who in our class will help you?

-• When you describe our classroom to friends and family who do not get to be in our class, what do you tell them?
+• When you describe our class to friends and family who do not get to be in our class, what do you tell them?

 Please share the following concepts as a part of this lesson: We get more of what we focus on.
 When we look for goodness to Notice our brains are more likely to recognize it because of a part of our brains called the reticular activating system (RAS).
 When we practice having positive conversations, that becomes a normal part of our culture.